Video Killed the Radio Star: Development and composition

 The Buggles' version of "Video Killed the Radio Star" is a new wave and synth-pop song.
 It performs like an extended jingle, sharing its rhythm characteristics with disco.
 The piece plays in common time at a bright tempo of 132 beats per minute.
 It is in the key of D♭ major, and six basic chords are used in the song's chord progression.
 According to Geoff Downes, "It's actually a lot more complicated piece of music than people think, for instance part of the bridge is actually suspended chords and minor 9ths.
 A lot of people transcribed the song wrongly, they thought it was a straight F# chord.
 The song was written in D flat.
 The suspended gives it a slightly different feel."
-Writing in his book, Pop Music: Technology and Creativity: Trevor Horn and the Digital Revolution, Timothy Warner said that the "relatively quiet introduction" helping the listener detect a high amount of "tape hiss" generated through the use of analogue multi-track tape recorders, as well as the timbre of the synthesized instruments, give an indication of the technical process and time of producing the song.
+Writing in his book, Pop Music: Technology and Creativity: Trevor Horn and the Digital Revolution, Timothy Warner said that the "relatively quiet introduction" helped the listener detect a high amount of "tape hiss" generated through the use of analog multi-track tape recorders, as well as the timbre of the synthesized instruments, give an indication of the technical process and time of producing the song.